Orthodontic Treatment for Adults

 Until a few years ago the unsightly appearance of these types of orthodontic appliances acted as a deterrent.
 Now brackets made from tooth-coloured porcelain or transparent plastic are available, which almost make the dental brace look like of a piece of dental jewellery.

 The new speed brackets are much smaller than the usual ones.
 Improved power transmission enables treatment times that are up to 50% shorter than with normal brackets.

 The lingual technique really is a revolutionary innovation.
-In the lingual technique brackets and arches are not bonded onto the outer surfaces of the teeth but onto the lingual surface, i.e. onto the inner surfaces, of the teeth and are therefore completely invisible.
+With the lingual technique, brackets and arches are not bonded onto the outer surfaces of the teeth but onto the lingual surface, i.e. onto the inner surfaces, of the teeth and are therefore completely invisible.
 The “camouflaged” dental braces function just as effectively as conventional appliances.

 As soon as three weeks after starting treatment the patient has generally become perfectly accustomed to the lingual dental brace and no longer experiences discomfort.

 The lingual technique is very demanding technically and is mastered by only a few, highly specialised orthodontists.
 Operators must also acquire special certification for using Incognito brackets.
 We are pleased that we are able to provide these innovative treatment options in our practice.